-How to Implement a Headless CMS TransitionUSER EXPERIENCE, TECHNOLOGY OF EXPERIENCE.
+How to Approach a Headless CMS MigrationUSER EXPERIENCE, TECHNOLOGY OF EXPERIENCE.

 Content is defining the digital transformation landscape, becoming the cornerstone of marketing and communications teams.
 For this reason, the general concern comes down to whether or not it is being managed correctly.